Ellen Langer: Career

 Langer has had a significant influence on the positive psychology movement.
 Along with being known as the mother of positive psychology, her contributions to the study of mindfulness have earned her the moniker of the "mother of mindfulness."
-Her work helped to presage mind/body medicine which has been regarded by many scientists to be an important intellectual movement and one that now has "considerable evidence that an array of mind-body therapies can be used as effective adjuncts to conventional medical treatment."
+Her work helped to presage mind/body medicine, which has been regarded by many scientists to be an important intellectual movement and one that now has "considerable evidence that an array of mind-body therapies can be used as effective adjuncts to conventional medical treatment."
+She has co-authored experimental research indicating a connection between time perception and wound healing.

 She has published over 200 articles and academic texts, was published in The New York Times, and discussed her works on Good Morning America.
 Additionally, in many introductory psychology courses at universities across the United States, her studies are required reading.

+Many regard Langer as a trailblazer who initiated a transformative shift in perspective.
+Daniel Gilbert, a psychology professor, stated in the 1989 anthology Unintended Thought, "[Langer] pointed out that social inference is not always a conscious and deliberate act; rather it is often the province of mindless automata."
+He further noted, "This clarion call was widely appreciated, and if Langer did not quite set the stage for a psychology of unconscious social inference, she at least rented the theatre."

 Aging

 Langer and colleagues have conducted multiple forms of research to promote the flexibility of aging.
-Some of her most impactful work has been her pioneering research on her famous Counterclockwise Study (1979).
+Some of her most impactful work has been her research on her famous Counterclockwise Study (1979).
+This study found that when elderly men were temporarily placed in a setting that recreated their past, their health improved, and they even looked younger.
 This study was originally published by Oxford University Press and later described in her best seller, Mindfulness.
 It is the basis of what is now called Reminiscence Therapy.
-The study was replicated in England, South Korea and the Netherlands and was the basis of a British Academy of Film and Television Awards nominated BBC series, The Young Ones.
+The study was the basis of a British Academy of Film and Television Awards nominated BBC series, The Young Ones.
+The original study was published in a chapter of a book edited by Langer published by Oxford University Press.
+In 2018, the counterclockwise study was repeated in Italy, but the results have not been published as of 2024.
+Langer and colleagues have explored the theory of mind/body which the counterclockwise study is a part more broadly.

 Other important work has shown that rewarding behaviors and following completion of memory tasks improves memory.
-Another study showed that simply taking care of a plant improves mental and physical health, as well as life expectancy.
-These studies were the primitive steps to creating the Langer Mindfulness Scale.
-Her research provided for improved methods in nursing homes and assisted living facilities.
-Langer demonstrated the benefits of mind/body unity theory.
-By having chambermaids call their everyday activity “exercise” rather than “labor,” Langer found that the chambermaids experienced a myriad of health benefits including: "a decrease in their systolic blood pressure, weight, and waist-to-hip ratio — and a 10 percent drop in blood pressure."
+Another study showed that among nursing home patients, simply taking care of a plant improves mental and physical health, as well as life expectancy.
+By having chambermaids call their everyday activity "exercise" rather than "labor," Langer found that the chambermaids experienced a myriad of health benefits including: "a decrease in their systolic blood pressure, weight, and waist-to-hip ratio."